-Are you looking to treat your friends to a fancy dinner?
+Are you looking to treat your loved one to a fancy dinner for two?
 Skip the restaurant reservations and make your own gourmet food at home.
 Our scallops recipe with soba noodles is a dish that’s restaurant-worthy!
 It’s packed with layers of flavoring that will have your friends wanting seconds.
 After all, our servings are for groups, so you can absolutely indulge them with another plate.

 Scallops can be intimidating to cook, as you would not want them overcooked or under.
 But fret not— our recipe comes with detailed instructions on how to get the best out of your lavish shellfish!
 We marinated the scallops in the richest flavors of chili, soy sauce, and honey.
 They are then sauteed to coat your scallops for an impeccable taste, then tossed with the soba noodles.
 But it’s not over yet, because our steamed peas vinaigrette will add a lip-smacking kick.
 Finally, glaze this unique vinaigrette on top to complete the dish.
 It sounds like it came out of a gourmet restaurant, doesn’t it?
 Yet, it’s simple to make, and will likely cost you less, too.
 That’s a win in our books!